GenaGrig/hangman-game-python/README.md

 * Player will see the last correct guessed letter in the word in green color
 * Congratulations message with the full correct guessed word in green color
 * You win! graphics in green color
-* Question if player wants to play again or go in menu (third alternative is quit if none of previuos choices will be made) in yellow color
+* Question if player wants to play again or go in menu (third alternative is quit if none of previous choices will be made) in yellow color
 * Player can type in full words "yes/no/menu" or only first letters "y/n/m"

-The last screen if player wins the game shows congratulations message with the gueesed word or words, big graphics You Win! and a question about wish to play again or return to main menu.
+The last screen if player wins the game shows congratulations message with the guessed word or words, big graphics You Win! and a question about wish to play again or return to main menu.
 If player will type in "no or n" game will be terminated.
 The green color is added to congratulations message and graphics to make it more attractive.
 The yellow color is added for play again question as a waiting of user choice.

 ![You win final screen](/pic/you_win_screen.PNG)

-### 7. Loosing the game
+### 7. Losing the game

 * Player will see a message with zero lives left in yellow color
 * Player will see a gallows with hangman
 * Red colored message saying that player lost the game and the correct word or words will show up in red color.
 * You Lose! graphics in red color will show up
-* Question if player wants to play again or go in menu (third alternative is quit if none of previuos choices will be made) in yellow color
+* Question if player wants to play again or go in menu (third alternative is quit if none of previous choices will be made) in yellow color
 * Player can type in full words "yes/no/menu" or only first letters "y/n/m"

-As in the winning screen on the loosing screen will be displayed same information with some differences in color - from green it is red now.
+As in the winning screen on the losing screen will be displayed same information with some differences in color - from green it is red now.
 But the correct word(s) is displayed as well as the question of playing again.

 ![You lost final screen](/pic/you_lost_screen.PNG)